LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Method

 \subsection{Problem Formulation}

-We consider the problem of predicting an action chunk $A_{t:t+H}$ given observation $O_t$ and instruction $l$.
-Let $z_t = \phi_{\mathrm{vl}}(O_t, l)$ denote the latent representation produced by a pre-trained vision-language backbone.
-A standard VLA directly models $P(A_{t:t+H} \mid z_t)$.
+We consider the problem of predicting an action chunk $\bm{A}_{t:t+H}$ given observation $O_t$ and instruction $l$.
+Let $\bm{z}_t = \phi_{\mathrm{vl}}(O_t, l)$ denote the latent representation produced by a pre-trained vision-language backbone.
+A standard VLA directly models $P(\bm{A}_{t:t+H} \mid \bm{z}_t)$.

-Rather than learning a direct perception-to-action mapping, we introduce a latent 3D motion representation $M_t$ as an explicit intermediate variable.
+Rather than learning a direct perception-to-action mapping, we introduce a latent 3D motion representation $\bm{M}_t$ as an explicit intermediate variable.
 The joint distribution of actions and motion, conditioned on the current perception, factorizes naturally by the chain rule as:

-This factorization does not assume conditional independence; the Action Expert conditions on both perceptual features $z_t$ and motion prior $M_t$, allowing the model to leverage both semantic and dynamic information jointly.
-The Motion Expert models $P(M_t \mid z_t)$ via conditional flow matching, learning to generate 3D scene flow that captures the expected scene dynamics.
-The Action Expert then models $P(A_{t:t+H} \mid z_t, M_t)$, predicting robot actions conditioned on both the perceptual features and the motion prior.
+This factorization does not assume conditional independence; the Action Expert conditions on both perceptual features $\bm{z}_t$ and motion prior $\bm{M}_t$, allowing the model to leverage both semantic and dynamic information jointly.
+The Motion Expert models $P(\bm{M}_t \mid \bm{z}_t)$ via conditional flow matching, learning to generate 3D scene flow that captures the expected scene dynamics.
+The Action Expert then models $P(\bm{A}_{t:t+H} \mid \bm{z}_t, \bm{M}_t)$, predicting robot actions conditioned on both the perceptual features and the motion prior.

-The overall pipeline is illustrated in Fig.~\ref{fig:lamp_pipeline}.
+The overall pipeline is illustrated in Figure~\ref{fig:lamp_pipeline}.
 Section~\ref{sec:method_motion} describes the Motion Expert, Section~\ref{sec:method_action} introduces the Motion Guidance module and the Action Expert, and Section~\ref{sec:method_training} details the two-stage training and inference procedures.